jwfearn/vagrant-node/README.md

 # vagrant-node
-Simple Vagrant configuration for node develoipment
+A simple Vagrant configuration for node development.